-Specific timeframes and criteria apply to the different property types.
-The contract of sale and (if applicable) eligible building contract may have to be executed by specific dates.
+Specific timeframes and criteria apply to different property types.
+The contract of sale and (if applicable) eligible building contract may need to be executed by specific dates.

 Contact a Participating Lender for more information, including the full list of property criteria.

 HGS applications can only be made with a Participating Lender or their authorised representative (a mortgage broker).
 NHFIC does not accept HGS applications or provide personal financial advice.

 Home buyers (and those advising them) should consider consulting a Participating Lender and seeking independent financial and legal advice about whether a particular home loan or property, and the terms of the HGS suit personal circumstances and objectives.

 Before entering into a home loan agreement, home buyers should consider talking with their lender (or broker) about the potential implications of changing interest rates or house prices on individual circumstances.

 NHFIC has authorised a panel of 33 Participating Lenders to offer the HGS to home buyers.

 Notice of Assessment (NOA)

 The HGS includes an income test, which is assessed by lenders using a Notice of Assessment (NOA).

 For HGS reservations made from 1 July 2023 to 30 June 2024, the relevant Notice of Assessment is the 2022-2023 financial year.
 NHFIC advises applicants to speak to their Participating Lender to understand the risk of signing a Contract of Sale prior to obtaining the latest Notice of Assessment.